 Her Story

-Being raised in the Pacific Northwest fostered in Jackie an affinity for nature that, when merged with diverse perspectives she sought more broadly, enabled her to understand conservation’s dual purposes of protecting biodiversity and strengthening community well-being.
-This interdependency between nature, people, and their well-being continues to influence her academic work and professional goals.
+Raised in the Pacific Northwest, Jackie developed an affinity for nature that, when merged with diverse perspectives she pursued broadly, shaped her understanding of conservation’s dual purposes: protecting biodiversity and strengthening human well-being.
+This interdependency between nature and people continues to drive her work and passions.

 Finally, fun facts